-Nursing Student Loans are awarded after Federal Direct loans to a limited number of students with demonstrated need.
-The loan is subsidized, interest rate is five percent, and students have ten years to repay.
+Nursing Student Loans are awarded to a limited number of students with demonstrated need.
+The loan is subsidized, and students have ten years to repay.

 The YSN financial aid office provides support and guidance throughout the loan application process, helping students navigate the requirements and understand their obligations as borrowers.